Everything You Need to Know About VMPI

 You can preload specific transaction details through VMPI so the issuer can access it at the beginning of the dispute process.
 Visa is calling this "proactive representment," which can be used to "talk off" complaints before they become disputes, or chargebacks.
 Here's an example of how that would work:

 Visa Merchant Purchase Inquiry is the first phase in the dispute-resolution process.
-The idea here is that avoiding disputes is a win-win for merchants and cardholders; it’s much more cost-effective than fighting a dispute, and will lead to greater customer satisfaction in the long run.
+The idea here is that avoiding disputes is a win-win for merchants and cardholders.
+It’s much more cost-effective than fighting a dispute, and will lead to greater customer satisfaction in the long run.

 Steps to Take After a VMPI Response

-If Submitting a Credit Notice:
+If Submitting a Refund to the Customer:

 - Refund the transaction, and make note of the refund in your CRM.